-The Reading-Knight Farmhouse was built by William E. Green circa 1800 and was originally called Cherry Grove.
-Upon his death his wife remarried a man named Pierson Reading, and the house was resold to the Knight family who farmed it until 1911.
+The Green-Reading Knight Farmhouse was built by William E. Green circa 1800 and was originally called Cherry Grove.
+Upon his death his wife married a man named Pierson Reading, and the house was resold to the Knight family who farmed it until 1911.
 In its final transformation, it became the State of New Jersey Hog Farm.
 Although no longer managed by the state, it is significant as a surviving farm in a mostly suburban development.
-The two-story home is the most high style Federal style architecture surviving in Ewing Township with its simple brick façade and a semi-circular fanlight over the elegant door.
-Inside the house are several carved fireplace surrounds, original stair rails, moldings, doors, hardware, and an old iron sink.
+The two-story home is the most high style Federal style architecture surviving in Ewing Township, with its simple brick façade and a semi-circular fanlight over the elegant door.
+Inside the house are several carved fireplace surrounds, original stair rails, moldings, doors and hardware, and an old iron sink.

 The Wilmot House is a charming example of 19th century vernacular architecture.
 The house is located on the original Birmingham Road, today know as Wilburtha Road, leading from Green's Ferry to the hamlet of Birmingham.
 The house is a two story, two bay, squarish clapboard house.
 The western section of the house, delineated by the gable roof, dates to the early 1800s.